|

 designed and manufactured the Demi-Case, a simple attractive

-corrugated plastic.
-He also sold this copyright which is now a common place product.
+carrying case for Artists & Photographers made from a lightweight corrugated plastic.
+He also sold this copyright which is now a commonplace product.

-1991 - 1992
+1991 -

-thousands of pounds for the fund.
+Magazine, raising many thousands of pounds for the fund.

 1993 - 1994

-the publication “PhotoArt for Sale Magazine”.
+the publication, 'PhotoArt for Sale Magazine'.
 He personally designed

-the magazine and brought on board many fellow photographic artists
+the magazine, and brought on board many fellow photographic artists,

-and all its sponsors including: Christies, Hamilton’s Gallery, Agfa,
+attracting sponsorship from: Christies, Hamilton's Gallery, Agfa,

 Contax, Nikon, Ilford, Conservation Resources, Stephen Cohen Gallery